2022 Idaho student murders: Aftermath

 On February 24, 2023, University of Idaho president C. Scott Green announced that the house where the killings occurred was donated to the university; it was demolished ten months later.

 A memorial garden for the victims on the University of Idaho campus opened in 2024 as the Vandal Healing Garden.
 Scholarships in the name of Kernodle, Chapin, and Mogen have been created.
 The university awarded posthumous degrees to the four victims at its spring commencement ceremonies on May 13, 2023.

+Shortly after Kohberger's arrest, Kerri Rawson, a victim's rights activist and the daughter of serial killer Dennis Rader aka BTK, said in an interview that learning of Kohberger's modus operandi "sank (her) stomach", recalling that she felt similarities between Kohberger's interest in criminology and her father's service in law enforcement.
+Her interviewer noted that complex criminals often develop an interest in or connection to criminology or criminal justice, citing examples like Joseph James DeAngelo and Ted Bundy.

+On November 19, 2025, KOMO News reported that the Goncalves family was planning to sue Washington State University, seeking "accountability and transparency" due to Kohberger's conduct before the murders.

+In January 2026, Kohberger's sister spoke publicly about the case for the first time since her brother's arrest and sentencing.
+According to interviews with major publications, she stated that the family had been shocked by his arrest and had no prior knowledge of his involvement in the murders.

+Media

-In 2025, Amazon Prime Video distributed One Night in Idaho: The College Murders, a documentary series produced by Amazon MGM Studios and Skydance Television, covering the murders and the investigations leading to Kohberger's arrest.
-The series premiered on July 10, 2025, 10 days after Kohberger's plea deal was publicly announced and 8 days after he pleaded guilty to the murders of Chapin, Goncalves, Kernodle and Mogen.
+In July 2025, Amazon Prime Video released One Night in Idaho: The College Murders, a documentary series produced by Amazon MGM Studios and Skydance Television, covering the murders and the investigations leading to Kohberger's arrest.

-On November 19, 2025, KOMO News reported that the Goncalves family is planning on suing Washington State University, seeking "accountability and transparency" due to Kohberger's conduct before the murders.
+In 2026, Netflix released The Idaho Murders: College Nightmare, a three-part documentary series also covering the murders and investigation, using bodycam footage, texts, and interviews with loved ones.

+A 2025 film The Idaho College Killer is loosely based on the event.